MarcoFabbri-F4E/SCtools/docs/source/index.rst

 * :ref:`Miscellaneous`.
 Set of one-off scripts that perform an independent task.

+  * :ref:`Elbow to cylinder`.
+Converts the toroidal elbows typically found in pipes in a set of cylinders.
   * :ref:`Detect torus`.
 Highlights all the bodies that contain a toroidal surface.
   * :ref:`FMESH tally generator`.
 Generates a